technofocus-pte/secprodfndtndepth/Labs/Lab 03/Lab 3 - Creating and Managing DLP Policies.md

     ![](./media/image28.png)

-17. Check the box in front of **Restrict access or encrypt the content in Microsoft 365 locations** and then select **Block only people outside your organization**.
+17. Ensure that the radio button in front of **Block users from receiving email, or accessing shared SharePoint, OneDrive, and Team files, and Power BI items** and **Block only people outside your organization** are selected.

    ![](./media/image29.png)